בְּרֵאשִׁית

 Then a Ruakh/wind/breath/spirit came forward and stood before HaShem/YHVH, saying, ‘I will entice him.’
 And HaShem/YHVH said to him, ‘By what means?’
 And he said, ‘I will go out and will be a lying spirit in the mouth of all his prophets.’
 And he said, ‘You are to entice him, and you shall succeed; go out and do so.’

-You will see me refer to this passage many times in my studies as it is a perfect example of what a Ruakh as meaning a spirit, is, and that is a Non-corporeal being capable of thought and reasoning of its own.
+This spirit went to the prophets of this king and put false visions and prophecies to make this king’s life miserable.
+This spirit was not seen or felt, but it was perceived as the prophets’ visions and thoughts.
+So the prophets believed these false prophecies as real ones when they weren’t.
+You will see me refer to this passage many times in my studies, as it is a perfect example of what a Ruakh, meaning a spirit, is, and that is a Non-corporeal being capable of thought and reasoning of its own.
 HaShem, our God, uses these spirits for all sorts of jobs, as well as angels and men.
 We will find out as we study how spirits, angels, and men do most things in this world for our God, HaShem.
 However, as we see in this passage (1 Kings 22:21-22), the spirit did not act on its own but by God’s will.
 Only after God said he could do it did the spirit go out and do his job.
-You will find out in our studies that spirits and angels will not do anything that HaShem will not let them do.
+You will find out in our studies that spirits and angels will not do anything that HaShem will not let them do, unless you hold no love for HaShem our God.
+Then the spirits can do as they please with you.
+Not that this is what HaShem, our God, wants, but because you chose not to have Him as your God, so you do not have HaShem, God, to protect you from any harm, including a spirit.

 1 Samuel 16:13